-During the Transart Institute MFA Summer Residency in Berlin, we were given insight into the art world there by going on a gallery tour on July 26th.
+During the Transart Institute MFA Summer Residency in Berlin, we were given insight into the art world there by going on a gallery and studio tour on July 26th.
 The tour was organized by the school’s Initiatives Coordinator, kate hers RHEE.
 This was an excellent way to begin the program.
 Most Berlin galleries set up at the major art fairs such as Cologne, Miami, Basel, and Hong Kong.
-Feel free to report to me any errors in this post.
 All images copyright © 2014 by Stephanie Reid.

 Gallery Stop 1: Esther Schipper

 Exhibit: “Paper Work” featuring works by Ceal Floyer and Karin Sander created with office supplies.
 The former artist created a series of gradated circular ink blots make by pressing grey pens onto the center of blotting paper sheets until the pens are out of ink.
 Whereas the latter artist utilizes objects such as a hole punch, clips, or tabs on A4 paper to design patterns.